Hills-Beaver Creek doubles up titles with Class 1A basketball championship to go with Nine-Player football

 Fans lined the streets in town to celebrate the team’s first Prep Bowl title since 1990.

-So you can imagine the type of crowd that will meet the Patriots when they bring back their Class A basketball championship trophy after Saturday’s convincing 64-33 victory against Janesville-Waldorf-Pemberton at Williams Arena.
+So you can imagine the type of crowd that will meet the Patriots when they bring back their Class 1A boys basketball championship trophy after a convincing 64-33 victory over second-seeded Janesville-Waldorf-Pemberton on Saturday, March 28, at Williams Arena.

-“I think basketball will be bigger,” said Metzger, who led his team with 22 points and 13 rebounds.
+“I think basketball will be bigger,” said Metzger, who led his fifth-seeded team with 22 points and 13 rebounds.
 “Basketball is the first time ever.
 We’ve had a lot of great teams come through HBC, but it feels good that we’re the ones to finally do it after all these years.”

 Hills-Beaver Creek coach Chad Rauk might need time to put into perspective what it means to have a group of players who won both football and basketball state titles in the same school year.